paddycull/paddycull.github.io/_posts/2020-03-17-New-JekyllBlogPost PowerShell function.md

 ```

 This command will do the following;
-* Creates a new file called '2020-03-17-New-JekyllBlogPost PowerShell function.md', in within the posts directory of where the **$LocalSiteDirectory** variable of the function is set to
+* Creates a new file called '2020-03-17-New-JekyllBlogPost PowerShell function.md', in within the posts directory of the **$LocalSiteDirectory**
 * Sets all parameters outlined above.
 * Sets the date parameter in the Jekyll file to the current date time in the required format.
 * Sets up an image directory using the post name, within the /assets/img/ directory of the site, and sets the imgpath parameter to this value.